 In January 1985 a testimonial game for two of the greatest players “The World have never seen” were granted.
 The two players, Ace Ntsoelengoe and Jomo Sono, became part of a confilct that faulted this league all together, and one new appeared, build on anti-apartheid principles.

-Ace Ntsoelengoe and Jomo Sone did play abroad for most of their careers, combined with playing in South Africa.
+Ace Ntsoelengoe and Jomo Sono did play abroad for most of their careers, combined with playing in South Africa.
 Combining domestic league football with NASL soccer was possible, playing in different periods of the year.

 Ace Ntsoelengoe played a total of 791 NASL and South African domestic league games, scoring an impressive tally of 338 goals.
 Ace usually seen going forward from his midfield position, and named in the same sentences as Zinedine Zidane and Xavi of Barcelona.
 Ace combined his time at Kaiser Chiefs with playing for teams in the NASL.